openedx/docs.openedx.org/source/community/release_notes/sumac/dev_op_release_notes.rst

 Open edX Sumac Developer & Operator Release Notes
 #################################################

-These are the release notes for the Sumac release, the 19th community release of the Open edX Platform, spanning changes from May 10, 2024 to October 23, 2024.
+These are the developer & operator release notes for the Sumac release, the 19th community release of the Open edX Platform, spanning changes from May 10, 2024 to October 23, 2024.
 You can also review details about :doc:`../index` or learn more about the `Open edX Platform`_.

 To view the end-user facing docs, see the :doc:`feature_release_notes`.